 Level 2 encourages students in grades 7-10 to push the limits of their geographic knowledge and apply their geographic thinking skills.
 The competition begins with the Classroom round and progresses to the School round to name a School Champion.
 All questions in the Classroom and School rounds are multiple choice and cover an array of geographic topics.
 There are 50 questions provided for each test.

-Level 2 School Champions receive a certificate, a medallion and a one-year magazine subscription to Canadian Geographic.
-National finalists will receive a prize pack and there are specific prizes for first, second and third place in the competition.
+Level 2 School Champions receive a certificate, a special issue publication and/or map from Canadian Geographic, and a one-year magazine subscription to Canadian Geographic.
+National finalists will receive a prize pack and there are specific prizes for first, second, and third place in the competition.
 National Final prizes are subject to change on a year-by-year basis.
 The Can Geo Challenge administration reserves the right to substitute a prize of equal or greater value for any of the contest prizes.

 |Questions for the Classroom and School rounds are made available.